1 Introduction

 u(Δ)=urest+RI0ΔτmforΔτm.u(\Delta)=u_{\rm rest}+R\,I_{0}{\Delta\over\tau_{m}}\quad{\rm for~{}}\Delta\ll% \tau_{m}.
 (1.8)

-Thus, the voltage deflection depends linearly on the amplitude and the duration of the pulse (Fig. 1.7, thick line).
+Thus, the voltage deflection depends linearly on the amplitude and the duration of the pulse (Fig. 1.7).

 We now make the duration Δ\Delta of the pulse shorter and shorter while increasing the amplitude of the current pulse to a value I0=q/ΔI_{0}=q/\Delta, so that the integral I(t)dt=q\int I(t){\text{d}}t=q remains constant.
 In other words, the total charge qq delivered by the current pulse is always the same.
 Interestingly, the voltage deflection at the end of the pulse calculated from Eq.
 (1.8) remains unaltered, however short we make the pulse.
 Indeed, from Eq.
 (1.8) we find u(Δ)-urest=qR/τm=q/Cu(\Delta)-u_{\rm rest}=q\,R/\tau_{m}=q/C where we have used τm=RC\tau_{m}=RC.
 Thus we can consider the limit of an infinitely short pulse